A Comprehensive Guide To Tattoo Touch-Ups

 Tattoo touch-ups can only take place once your tattoo is fully healed (anywhere between 4 weeks to 6 months).
 Touching up a tattoo before it has had the chance to heal will only aggravate and further implicate the artwork.

 Touch-ups have the same healing protocol as initial tattoos.
 A touch-up, whether minimal or a full remodel, will more than likely require the same healing time as the initial tattoo.
-In every case, listen to the advice of your artist, and take appropriate aftercare measures in order to ensure the touched up art heals to its best.
+In every case, what one should do after a tattoo touch-up is to listen to the advice of your artist, and take appropriate aftercare measures in order to ensure the art heals to its best.

 How many times can you touch up a tattoo?